 Prior to entering kindergarten, children should be able to identify most letters, write their name, recognize numbers up to 20 and count 20 objects.
 Children should also be able to take care of basic self-help skills such as bathroom needs, putting on shoes and zipping zippers on coats.

-2. Do kindergarteners at ARES have a daily rest time or a daily snack?
+2. Do kindergarten students at ARES have a daily rest time or a daily snack?

-Our day in kindergarteners are very busy.
+Our day in kindergarten is very busy.
 Therefore, we do not have a daily rest time.
-However, we do provide time for a small snack during the afternoon.
+However, we do provide time for a small snack that each child brings from home during the afternoon.

 3. Can I eat lunch with my child and volunteer in my child’s classroom?